Tw1ddle/haxe-kiwi/README.md

 ```

 ## Notes
-All Haxe targets are supported.
-More work to make performance match the original implementation is still needed.
+* All Haxe targets are supported.
+* A unit test suite and tests to gauge performance across targets are still needed.

 ## Acknowledgement
-haxe-kiwi is a port of the Kiwi UI constraint solver v0.1.3.
+* haxe-kiwi is a port of the Kiwi UI constraint solver v0.1.3.
 Kiwi was written by Chris Colbert, lead of
 the Nucleic Development Team.
 Their core team that coordinates development on GitHub can be found here:
 http://github.com/nucleic.
+* The string parsing code for constraints was ported from [kiwi-java](https://github.com/alexbirkett/kiwi-java) by Alex Birkett, a Java port of the C++ solver by Chris Colbert.